KevFR8/KevFR-PB95-mods/README.md

 # KevFR-PB95-mods
 A repo where I keep the mods I make on Progressbar 95

-You can buy the game on : https://store.steampowered.com/app/1304550/Progressbar95/ steam
+You can buy the game on : https://store.steampowered.com/app/1304550/Progressbar95/